ChrisMBenson/ai-file-transformer/README.md

 ## Use Cases

-The VS Code AI Transformers Plugin can be used for various scenarios, including:
+The VS Code 'Fuzor-AI Transformer' Extension can be used for various scenarios, including:

 1. **Source Code Documentation**:
    - Automatically generate documentation for code files